 Here's an example session for you to try out:

-- Warm up: 5 minutes Rower, Skipping, Cross-trainer or similar
+- Warm-up: 5 minutes rower, skipping, cross-trainer, or similar

-- Legs: 3 x 10-12 Squats (with barbell or holding dumbbells/kettle-bells)
+- Legs: 3 x 10-12 squats (with a barbell or holding dumbbells/kettle-bells)

-- Back: 3 x 10-12 Rows (with barbell or dumbbell)
+- Back: 3 x 10-12 rows (with barbell or dumbbell)

-- Shoulders: 3 x 10-12 DB shoulder press
+- Shoulders: 3 x 10-12 dumbbell shoulder press

-- Cool down: 5 minutes Treadmill or similar
+- Cooldown: 5 minutes treadmill or similar

-- Warm up: 5 minutes Rower, Skipping, Cross-trainer or similar
+- Warm-up: 5 minutes rower, skipping, cross-trainer, or similar

-- Legs: 3 x 45 seconds Jump Squats
+- Legs: 3 x 45 seconds jump squats

-- Back: 3 x 10-12 Pull-ups (or Rows)
+- Back: 3 x 10-12 pull-ups (or rows)

-- Chest: 3 x 15-25 Push-ups
+- Chest: 3 x 15-25 push-ups

 - Shoulders: 3 x 15-25 incline push-ups (feet elevated)

-- Cool down: 5 minutes walk outside
+- Cooldown: 5 minutes walk outside

-Workout #3 – Flexibility & Mobility
+Workout 3 – Flexibility and Mobility

 We are getting older, yes, but that doesn’t mean we have to put up with aching joints and painful muscles.

-If you’re not warming up before exercise, you’re setting yourself up for pain, discomfort and probably injury.
+If you’re not warming up before exercise, you’re setting yourself up for pain, discomfort, and probably injury.

 If you pull cold taffy, what happens?
 It snaps.
 What happens if you pull warm taffy?
 It stretches.

-Before your workouts: I always recommend the following:
+Before your workouts, I always recommend the following:

 - 3-5 minutes of light cardio warm-up (skipping, jumping jack, biking, or rowing)